 Pickwick Landing Dam is a significant producer of hydroelectric power.
-It provides a flat pool of water that extends eastward to Wilson Dam in Alabama and covers a portion of the treacherous Muscle Shoals, which once hampered navigation on the Tennessee River.
+It provides a flat pool of water that extends eastward to Wilson Dam in Alabama.
+It covers a portion of the treacherous Muscle Shoals, which once hampered navigation on the Tennessee

 Pickwick Reservoir has excellent sport-fishing areas, including the Wilson Dam tailwater at the upper end of the reservoir, noted for record-size smallmouth bass and catfish.